Updated: Mar 13

 “If I did not know how to use the RTI tool, those land grabbers would have taken all my land.
 Upon filing an RTI application, I knew that their claims of government order were false.”

 Saddam is just one of many who have been empowered by these educational campaigns on social accountability tools.
 Members of Emdad-Al-Amin Tarun Sangathan hope they can continue to help people.
 “We are more experienced now since we have worked with P4D.
-Like our name suggests, we will continue to be the helping hand that we are,” said Nazmul Hasan Ferdous with a smile on his face.
+As our name suggests, we will continue to be the helping hand that we are,” said Nazmul Hasan Ferdous with a smile on his face.

 This publication was produced with the financial support of the European Union.
 Its contents are the sole responsibility of Platforms for Dialogue and do not necessarily reflect the views of the European Union.